Amy Hawkins

+Biography

-Hawkins was born in Cardiff in January 1911.
-In 1937, she married George Hawkins.
+Hawkins was born in Cardiff in January 1911, and in 1937, she married George Hawkins.
 During World War II, she served as a fire watcher in her neighbourhood.
 Hawkins had six siblings, amongst them five brothers and a surviving 101-year-old sister named Lillian.

-She died in Monmouth on 8 September 2021, at the age of 110.
+She died in Monmouth on 8 September 2021, aged 110, from old age during the COVID-19 pandemic in Wales.